 Or are they negative?
 They’re afraid, angry or frustrated.

 Or maybe they’re not feeling much at all?
 Feeling neutral or indifferent about an idea or decision should also be captured under Red Hat.

-Typically, you get more negative feelings come out under the Red Hat.
-People often fear the change a new idea or decision will bring.
-To explain where these feelings come from, you need to put on the Black Hat.
+Typically, you get more negative feelings come out with the Red Hat.
+People often fear the change a new idea or decision brings.
+To explain where these fears come from, you put on the Black Hat.

 Black Hat - Risks

 Wearing the Black Hat, people can share why they feel negatively about what’s happening.

 They can explain what’s driving their fear, anger or frustration.

 These feelings are all about being cautious.
 Caution is important for survival.